eonfluxor/flask/README.md

 ### Substances

 Substances are minimally initialized with a `State` structure.
-ReactiveSubstances require an additional `SubtanceMixer` enumeration to facilitate handling environmental mixers.
+ReactiveSubstances require an additional `SubstanceMixer` enumeration to facilitate handling environmental mixers.

 * **Substance:** Easy to mutate using `Flask.mix`
 * **ReactiveSubstance:** Like Substances but also observing global Substance Mixers.